CumulusNetworks/docs/content/version/cumulus-linux-321/Monitoring-and-Troubleshooting/Understanding-the-cl-support-Output-File/Troubleshooting-Log-Files.md

  - /display/CL321/Troubleshooting+Log+Files
  - /pages/viewpage.action?pageId=5126786
 pageID: 5126786
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-The only real unique entity for logging on Cumulus Linux compared to any other Linux distribution is `switchd.log`, which logs the HAL (hardware abstraction layer) from hardware like the Broadcom or Mellanox ASIC.
+---The only real unique entity for logging on Cumulus Linux compared to any other Linux distribution is `switchd.log`, which logs the HAL (hardware abstraction layer) from hardware like the Broadcom or Mellanox ASIC.